-- The operator, as defined below, shall be responsible for managing the waste system and for developing and implementing adequate safe operating procedures. - Waste shall be stored within the development (hidden from external view). - Users shall sort their waste and dispose garbage and recyclables via chutes and/or directly into collection bins. - Waste shall be collected within the development.
-The collection contractor shall transfer bins between the waste areas and the truck. - A private contractor shall provide waste collection services.
+- The Operator, as defined below, shall be responsible for managing the waste system, and for developing and implementing adequate safe operating procedures. - Waste shall be stored within the development (hidden from external view). - Student apartment guests shall sort their waste, and dispose sorted garbage and recyclables directly into their waste receptacles.
+Housekeeping staff shall transfer waste to collection bins. - Waste shall be collected onsite, on the development's Basement Level carpark driveway.
+The collection contractor shall transfer bins between the waste area and the truck. - A private contractor shall provide waste collection services.